Anavi-K/getting-started-with-git-and-github/README.md

 6. made modifications in the html file
 7. updated the modifications
 8. commited the changes made
+9. pulled the changes
-9. pushed the changes made
+10. pushed the changes made